 We were also able to catch up with “Wizzy Woo the Wonder Wombat” and her friends as well.
 Past the village, patrons wandered down to find the Medieval Archery ground where they saw demonstrations with the famous English longbow.
 We also had another Music area above the Market too!

-All this historical fun is being put together with the co-operation of local community and service groups of the Torrens Valley.
-From the last Fair net profits of $15,000 were dispersed back into the local community by the Management Committee.
-This has become an exciting annual event which benefits the whole of the Gumeracha and Torrens Valley District.
+All this historical fun was being put together with the co-operation of local community and service groups of the Torrens Valley.
+From the Fair net profits of over $20,000 will be dispersed back into the local community by the Management Committee.
+This has become an exciting annual event which benefits the whole of the Gumeracha and Torrens Valley district.